 Why We Love Quiddler

 We certainly love Scrabble, but we don’t always have the time or brain power for a full Scrabble game.
-Quiddler is a great alternative that we can play while watching our favorite TV shows or chatting about our day.
+Quiddler is a great alternative that we play while listening to music or chatting about our day.

 What’s your favorite board or card game?